tkurtbond/m6charcost/README.rst

   documents or typesetting.

-There are several implementations of the character cost calculating program in other programming languages which I wrote in other languages as an exercise in comparing how they dealt with JSON and/or YAML.
+There are several implementations of the character cost calculating program in other programming languages which I wrote as an exercise in comparing how they dealt with JSON and/or YAML.
 None of them are as complete as the Scheme versions.
 The OCaml_ version, ``om6.ml``, was never completed.

 .. _OCaml: https://ocaml.org/